Detox in Arizona

-After the assessment, the patient will get a doctor to supervise their detox.
+After the assessment, the patient will get a doctor to supervise their withdrawal.
 Though detox is often uncomfortable due to withdrawal, much of that is mitigated by medications that are prescribed to the patient.
-There isn’t a set time for the duration of detox.
-It all depends on the types of substance(s) a patient abused, and the amount of abuse.
-In some cases, detox can last as short as a week.
+There isn’t a set time for the duration of detox, as it all depends on the types of substance(s) a patient abused, and the amount of abuse.
+In some cases, it can last as short as a week.

 Exercise is a vital component of detox.
-Though, you might feel more like staying in bed than working out, it’s important to get some exercise.
-Exercise decreases stress, anxiety and depression, and helps reduce mood swings.
+Though you might feel more like staying in bed than working out, it’s important to get up and be active.
+Exercise decreases stress, anxiety, and depression, and helps reduce mood swings.

 Should Someone Detox on Their Own?

 Medical professionals strongly advise against detoxing on your own.
-Instead, you should instead enroll in a live-in, medically supervised facility.
-A substance abuser’s body can have adverse reactions to detox, and they may need medical attention is anything goes wrong in their self-detox.
+Instead, you should enroll in a live-in, medically supervised facility.
+A substance abuser’s body can have adverse reactions to detox, and they may need medical attention if anything goes wrong.
 With alcoholism especially, self-detox can be dangerous because the reasons many alcoholics drink are tied to their interpersonal relationships.
 It is best for these people to be in a medically supervised facility when they stop drinking because they will be surrounded by a staff of professionals where they can receive communal support.

 How Much Does Detox Cost?

 Drug and Alcohol detox treatment costs can fluctuate, depending on the center and the type of services they offer.
 However, most treatment centers provide a variety of payment options.
 Most insurance companies cover treatment, and many states offer treatment to those who can’t afford it.
 If you have any questions regarding detox and rehab in Arizona, give us a call.
 Our trained experts are standing by to answer all your questions and help you get the care you need!
 (623) 335-0909